-This is a question we get asked time and time again.
+This is a question we get asked time and time again from customer looking to take electrician courses.
 Generally speaking these days you can work as an electrician with most forms of colour blindness, including the most common form which is a red / green deficiency.
 However if you suspect you may be colour blind you must make sure when you come across older coloured wires which are easier to get confused, that you use tools or a work colleague to identify the correct ones.
 Most people with the most common forms of colour blindness can manage their condition as and when required, however for some people (very few who can see no colour at all) colour blindness can mean they can’t pursue a career as an electrician and many other careers.
 Find out more below:

 Electrical Apprentices Need To Pass A Colour Blindness Test